-The OSU Wastewater Surveillance Program spans three BSL-2 labs on the Oregon State University Campus and includes voluntary sample collection from over 40 cities and tribal nations across Oregon.
+The OSU Wastewater Surveillance Program spans three BSL-2 labs on the Oregon State University Campus and includes voluntary sample collection from almost 40 cities across Oregon.

 Results of the analyses, normalized by flow rate into the wastewater utility and the collection boundary population, are reported back to local communities and published on the dashboards below.